anuragraturi114/ScrapeHire/README.md

 # ScrapeHire

-**ScrapeHire** is a simple and elegant web application that scrapes job listings directly from LinkedIn using job title and location inputs — and lets users instantly download the results as a CSV.
+**ScrapeHire** (LeadGen Scraper)is a simple and elegant web application that scrapes job listings directly from LinkedIn using job title and location inputs — and lets users instantly download the results as a CSV.

 ---